What have we got planned for 2021?

 2020 once again demonstrated the immense dangers flooding and other water-related hazards can have in Bangladesh.
 Monsoon flooding, for example, caused a third of the country to be submerged, which lead to hundreds of thousands of people being marooned and hundreds losing their lives.
 Therefore, equipping host communities and Rohingya refugees in the Cox’s Bazar region with flood and water awareness skills remains a major priority of ours.

-This year, we will continue to undertake our Flood and Water Safety Training programme, through which our team in Cox’s Bazar will train Rohingya and host community volunteers to act as first responders in the event of a water-related emergency and to manage the after-effects of flooding.
-We are also deliberating plans to incorporate further groups that are vulnerable to drowning into our programme.
+This year, Moas will continue to provide expertise and technical support to the Flood and Water Safety Training programme, through the partners in Cox’s Bazar to train Rohingya and host community volunteers to act as first responders in the event of a water-related emergency and to manage the after-effects of flooding.
 This year, subject to planning approvals, we are aiming to expand the training with a specific focus on children under 5-years-old and adolescents, in addition to continued training for fishermen and safety volunteers from the Rohingya and host communities.
 Research has found that every year in Bangladesh, more than 18,000 children aged 1-17 years lose their lives drowning.
 Considering such a substantial figure, undertaking measures to reduce the risk of drowning for young children in the country is a crucial step that needs to be taken.